 Guns N’ Roses were in turmoil in 1995.

-They found themselves under immense pressure to deliver a follow-up to 1991’s sprawling mega-hit Use Your Illusion, and three years of non-stop touring had worn them down to the bone.
+Under immense pressure to repeat the success of 1991’s sprawling mega-hit Use Your Illusion, three years of non-stop touring had worn them down to the bone.

-Instead, frontman Axl Rose looked on in horror as “the most dangerous band in the world” slowly imploded, and he spent the next few years trying to stick it to his former friends by creating a new version of the band, in a project which came to be known as Nu-GNR.
+Instead, frontman Axl Rose watched on in horror as “the most dangerous band in the world” slowly began to implode, and then spent the remainder of the 90s attempting to bury his former friends by re-inventing Guns N’ Roses into an experimental project which came to be known as Nu-GNR.

-It’s a task which would ultimately fail, but it makes for a very cool story.
+He would ultimately fail in this quest, but it makes for a very cool story.

 They’re Out Ta Get Me